OnurGumus/onurgumus.github.io/_posts/2021-02-19-The-tail-of-a-recursion.md

 # The tail of a recursion

-When I was younger I used to be scare of recursion.
-Reading them was fine, but writing a recursive algorithm from scratch was rather complicated for me as
+When I was younger I used to be scared of recursion.
+Trying to read some recursive funtion was fine, but writing a recursive algorithm from scratch was rather complicated for me as
 I'd always fall back to the impertive counter-parts.
-But after sharpening my skills a bit and doing the reading, now I have the opposite impression.
+But after sharpening my skills a bit and doing some reading, now I have the opposite impression.
 Now recursion is rather easy and imperative ones look more difficult.
 So if you are challenged by the recursive algorithms like me, read on.
 I might change your idea.

 ## Base case and subproblem

 The simple fact it most typical recursive algorithms has two parts.
 A base case acts like an exit condition and a part that solves only a subpart of the problem.
 Let's see an example with a simple sorting algorithm.
-Please note that our goal is not to write the most efficient code here and the code is pseudo
+Please note that our goal is not to write the most efficient code here and the code is rather pseudo:

 Step 1: Write the base case